 The benefits extend beyond just correcting mistakes.
 Modern grammar AI can:

 "It's like having a language tutor available 24/7," says Hiroshi Tanaka, a graduate student from Japan.
-"I'm actually learning proper English usage while I write."
+"I'm actually learning proper English usage while I write.
+The 2026 models even explain why a correction is being suggested, which has accelerated my learning tremendously."

 Remember when everyone was worried about grammar checkers stealing their data?
 Those concerns were legit!
 Early grammar checking services often required sending your text to cloud servers, raising serious privacy issues for sensitive communications.

-In 2025, this has changed dramatically.
-Privacy-focused grammar AI has become a major selling point, with several important developments:
+In 2026, this has changed dramatically.
+Privacy-focused grammar AI has become a major selling point, with several important developments.
+In fact, privacy features are now the second most requested feature by enterprise customers, right after accuracy.

 For tools that do use cloud processing for more advanced features, end-to-end encryption has become standard, ensuring that even the service provider can't read your content.